-Somehow the Franks began turning out good swords.
-The Carolignian monarchs tried to forbid their export so that the weapons could not be used against Frankish troops but was unable to stop the traffic in arms.
+Somehow, at the end of the 8th Century, the Franks began turning out good swords, ones much easier to produce than the old pattern-welded blades.
+The Carolingian monarchs tried to forbid their export so that the weapons could not be used against Frankish troops but was unable to stop the traffic in arms.

 Allen Williams has examined some forty-four Ulfberht swords and discovered that the earlier-made weapons were forged from fine crucible steel possibly from Persia or Afghanistan.
 In this process, iron was smelted in a sealed crucible and slowly allowed to cool.
 The resulting steel is of good quality with enough carbon content so that its melting point had lowered and it could be finished by local craftsman into excellent swords.
 Many Ulfberht swords have been found east of Frankia all the way into present-day Russia, possibly along Viking trade routes.
 But not all the Ulfberht swords are of good quality — many, especially the later-made weapons, are brittle and might shatter when struck by the real thing.
 Even so, some have very decorative hilts, finely worked with silver or other inlays, so they probably were made for wealthy customers.
 And they are still marked “Ulfberht”.